 Your tent awaits!

-Honeysuckle with Campion in the background.
+Honeysuckle is to the left, with Celandine in the middle and Campion on the far right.
 There is plenty of space all around.

 Children are welcome to visit the friendly chickens.
 Here is Mauvey who loves to have a cuddle!